pimutils/vdirsyncer/docs/server_support.rst

   no or unpredicted consequences.

-- `Versions of Radicale older than 0.9b1 choke on RFC-conform queries for all items of a collection. <https://github.com/Kozea/Radicale/issues/143>`_.
+- `Versions of Radicale older than 0.9b1 choke on RFC-conform queries for all items of a collection <https://github.com/Kozea/Radicale/issues/143>`_.

   Vdirsyncer's default value ``'VTODO, VEVENT'`` for :py:class:`vdirsyncer.storage.CaldavStorage`'s ``item_types`` parameter will